 Participation Fee shall mean an amount equal to the Seller’s Upfront Price divided by the Number of Participants (=SUP/NoP) (“Cost Price”).

-Patent License Agreement (PLA) shall mean the agreement executed by SynPat as a licensor, according to which SynPat grants a license under the Patents to potential licensees, which will be in full effect upon its counter execution by a licensee.
+Patent License Agreement (PLA) shall mean the agreement executed by SynPat as a licensor, according to which SynPat grants a license under the Patents to potential licensees, which will be in full effect upon its counter execution by a licensee only after the Seller has assigned the Patents to SynPat.
 An executed copy of the PLA will be provided to each operating company that is invited to participate in the acquisition syndicate.

 Patent Purchase Agreement (PPA) shall mean the agreement executed by the seller of the Patents and SynPat, according to which the seller sells the Patents to SynPat.
-A copy of the PPA executed between the seller and SynPat will be provided for the review of each operating company that is invited to participate in the acquisition syndicate and in the event of a Shortfall, also to Investor.
+A copy of the PPA executed between the seller and SynPat will be provided for review under executed NDA of each operating company that is invited to participate in the acquisition syndicate and in the event of a Shortfall, also to Investor.

-“Payment Notice” shall mean a written notice from SynPat to each of the Participants, announcing that the Syndicate has been formed, reaffirming the licenses granted under the Patent License Agreement from SynPat (as a licensor) to each of the Participants (as licensees) and requesting the transfer of their payment to Seller in the form as attached hereto as Exhibit 4.
+“Payment Notice” shall mean a written notice from SynPat to each of the Participants, announcing that the Syndicate has been formed, reaffirming the licenses granted under the Patent License Agreement from SynPat (as a licensor) to each of the Participants (as licensees) subject to the terms of the PPA and requesting the transfer of their payment to SynPat in the form as attached hereto as Exhibit 4.

 “Regular Licensing Stage” shall mean a period commencing on the date of the Notice of Successful Due Diligence from SynPat to Seller, and expiring four (4) months thereafter, during which period licenses under the Patents are available in exchange for an amount equal to 1.5 * Cost Price (= “Regular Price”).